ruminagetachew-dot/ruminagetachew-dot/README.md

 ---

-## 💻 Featured Project
+## 💻  Current Project

-### 🏛️ Web-Based Citizen Complaint Management System for Adama City Administration
+🏛️ Web-Based Citizen Complaint Management System for Adama City Administration

 A full-stack web application developed as part of my practical attachment to support the submission, tracking, and management of citizen complaints.